StarPlayrX/bigmac/README.md

 https://starplayrx.com/downloads/recovery_external_usb_bigsur_only.mov
 https://starplayrx.com/downloads/disable_sip_and_authenticated_root_bigsur.mov
 --
-Coming Soon: a full install moving and on How to turn off SIP and Authenticated-root.
+Coming Soon: a completed end-to-end full install video.
 --

 🍟 The preinstall too patch tool invokes HaxDoNotSeal.dylib to enable the Big Sur installer to work.
 It also turns off the sealed system volume from occuring.